broadinstitute/GpUnit/readme.txt

 with command line arguments and/or properties files.
 For more details look at the 'gpunit.properties' file.

 The recipe below gives more details.

 Step 1: Declare test case(s)
-In the abstract, a gpunit test case consists of a module to run, a list of zero or more non-default parameter values, and expected outputs in the form of gpunit assertions.
+In the abstract, a gpunit test case consists of a module to run, a list of zero or more non-default parameter values, and an assertion section which can include expected job status and expected outputs.
 There are several ways to declare your test case:
 1) hand edit a yaml file
 2) export a completed job, including the gp_execution_log.txt, from a server